List of Days of Our Lives characters introduced in the 1990s: Wilhelm Rolf

-Rolf returns on October 22, 2018 in Kristen's Nashville warehouse.
+Rolf returns on October 22, 2018, in Kristen's Nashville warehouse.
 After the warehouse's destruction, Rolf has since continued schemes such as using microchips to turn Hope into "Princess Gina" and Steve Johnson into "Stefano" as well as assisting Gwen Rizczech in drugging Abigail Devereux and framing Gabi Hernandez.
 Despite being arrested, Rolf still continued to be a threat to the people of Salem.
 He, Orpheus, and Clyde Weston escape together with their own plots to act on.
 Rolf confronts Chad DiMera on "Stefano's" microchip where he learns it was destroyed.
-Grief-stricken, he attempts to kill Chad but is stopped an bound until he blackmails Gwen into setting him free.
+Grief-stricken, he attempts to kill Chad but is stopped and bound until he blackmails Gwen into setting him free.
 He then kidnaps Kayla Brady, intending to impregnate her with a clone of Stefano but is stopped before the process is begun and is sent back to prison.

-Thanks to Orpheus and Kristin DiMera, he is pardoned along with them and Evan Frears and Gwen.
+Thanks to Orpheus and Kristen DiMera, he is pardoned along with them and Evan Frears and Gwen.
 He is revealed to have a comatose Stefan DiMera in the tunnels underneath the mansion.
-When Jake, Stefan's twin, is shot and killed, Rolf and Kristin decide to transfer his heart into Stefan and revive him.
+When Jake, Stefan's twin, is shot and killed, Rolf and Kristen decide to transfer his heart into Stefan and revive him.
 Later, one of his poisons was stolen by Orpheus to kill Marlena, Kate Roberts and Kayla Johnson and he and Kristen grew the orchid that could save their lives just like with Roman Brady years back.
 He soon is asked by Li to leave Salem and has his lab moved to Jakarta.
 Before he leaves, Gabi tries to get answers out of him and while he tells her the truth, he injects her with a drug that tampers with her memory.

+Later, he reverses Stefan's brainwashing before leaving Salem again.
+It is revealed that he not only knew of Megan Hathaway being alive, but also helped her with her plan to brainwash Harris Michaels and Bo Brady into doing her bidding.
+He was also tasked with creating a serum to reverse hers and Bo's age so they could start over their relationship as young individuals.
+He fled after Megan's compound in Greece was raided.
+When Megan escaped from police custody after an attempt on Stefan's life, he assists in getting her out of Salem and later does the same for her son Dimitri.

+In October 2024, Rolf briefly returns with a serum that could help Sarah walk again after being run over by a car.